GSA/srt-fbo-scraper/README.md

 >Since services can sometimes take up to 60 minutes to be provisioned, we use `cf create-service-key` to ensure the service has been provisioned.
 See [this](https://cloud.gov/docs/services/relational-database/) for more details.

 ### Logs

 We don't do anything special with logging.
 We simply write to STDOUT/STDERR and use https://login.fr.cloud.gov/login to view and search them.

->A TODO is logging in JSON using [python-json-logger](https://github.com/madzak/python-json-logger).
-This might make the logs more easily searchable.

 ## Contributing